IndraTNPTL/frontend-marvel/README.md

 ## Marvel at the Marvels! 🦸🏽‍♂️🦸🏽‍♀️

-Marvel Explorer is a dynamic web app designed to explore and discover information about characters and comics from the Marvel universe.
+Marvel Comics App is a dynamic web app designed to explore and discover information about characters and comics from the Marvel universe.
 While the codebase is still a work in progress, the project showcases key functionalities and features that make it an exciting Marvel-themed experience.

 ## The Marvel Journey 🌟